LordDemonos/FormerGlory/_posts/2025-03-04-guild-patch-notes-lfg-threads-and-epic-request-form.md

     - The #epic-mob-fight-request channel is now for announcements only

-    - Smaller group targets should be posted in #static-group-signup

 4. **Special Requests**: For raid force targets not in the form, please message Xanax directly

 These changes will help us better organize epic hunts and ensure everyone has a fair chance to participate.
-Remember, teamwork makes the dream work!

-Let's make this a glorious adventure for all!
 If you have any questions about these changes, please don't hesitate to ask a guild officer.

-Happy hunting, and may your epics be legendary!
+Happy hunting!